nine7nine/n7n-AGS-Shell/README.md

 My own AGS Shell based on Aylur's dotfiles.
 Aylur's AGS Desktop is great, but some of it is very specific to their own needs and style.
 Thus, I decided to hack away to make something suitable for me.
-I am running this Shell on a Microsoft Surface 7; multi-touch & Stylus support, so I need something a bit more tablet friendly.
+I am running this Shell on a Microsoft Surface 7; multi-touch & Stylus support, so I need something a bit more tablet friendly...

+That said; I have also stripped things down, and made the shell more 'generalized'. ie: while it has some handy functionality for tablets, it's great wihtout one too.
+This desktop-shell is intended to be functional, distraction-free, and modern -- while also having a bit of eye-candy.

 ### Screenshots: